MIDA-group/MIDA-group.github.io/_pages/research.md

 toc: true
 ---

 Through interdisciplinary collaborations, we strive to advance data-driven life science and to bridge the gap between algorithmic innovation and real-world impact in healthcare and beyond.

 Our research is currently focused on developing AI-based methods for

-- early detection of oral cancer from cytology data
+- early detection of oral cancer from cytology data, and
 - immuno-therapy response prediction for lung cancer from histology data.

 # Research areas